aryandadwal2006/Anti-Doomscroll/README.md

 It blocks the site until you type your intention. once you do, you get 5 minutes of access before it asks again.

 **privacy & data**
-your intentions and history are stored locally on your computer (using localstorage). nothing is sent to any server or cloud. it's completely private.
+Your intentions and history are stored locally on your computer (using localstorage). nothing is sent to any server or cloud. it's completely private.

 **How to install**
 1. download these files into a folder.